Leaders of U.S. soldiers killed in Niger filed misleading mission plan

 Chefou is believed to be the architect behind the October 2016 kidnapping of Jeffery Woodke, a 57-year-old American aid worker.
 Woodke was kidnapped from his home in Niger by armed men and taken to Mali.

-Before leaving Niamey, say the officials, the two Army captains leading the 12-man team, one in charge of the team on the ground and the other a team director based in Oaullum, Niger, filed a mission plan for "key leader engagement" and reconnaissance — meaning they said the team was just going to meet with local leaders and gather information.
+Before leaving Niamey, the officials say, the two Army captains leading the 12-man team, one in charge of the team on the ground and the other a team director based in Oaullum, Niger, filed a mission plan for "key leader engagement" and reconnaissance — meaning they said the team was just going to meet with local leaders and gather information.

 Breaking News Emails